-Guidance: This is ann absolute requirement for Classes 7, 8, and 9.
+Guidance: This is an absolute requirement for Classes 7, 8, and 9.
 There must be at least three non-defective ties of each side of a defective tie.
-Inspectors must determine the effectiveness of the ties using the criteria listed in subsection (b) and (c).
+Inspectors must determine the effectiveness of the ties using the criteria listed in subsection (b) and (c) since the requirements in this paragraph are more restrictive than those in 335(b) and (c).